CA-MERN/MERN-Part-A-Docs/README.md

     * navigate to <a href="#mysaved">My Saved Recipes</a> page.
     * search recipes and be redirected to <a href="#searchresults">search results</a>.
     * navigate to the <a href="#mypreferences">My Preferences</a> page.
+    * click sign up if not logged in
+    * click login if not logged in
+    * click logout if logged in

 * As an overall user I can navigate to <a id="myfridge">My Fridge page</a> and:
     * remove all items from my list with the "Empty My Fridge" button, which will confirm my choice.